publiclab/publiclab-archive/notes/stevie/05-17-2017/are-there-any-methods-to-distinguish-where-particulate-matter-in-the-air-comes-from.md

 ---
-title: Are there any methods to distinguish where particulate matter in the air comes from?
+title: 'Are there any methods to distinguish where particulate matter in the air comes from?'
 tagnames: air, dust, frac-sand, pm, answered, question:pm, question:general, question:dust, question:dust-sampling, question:community-microscope-challenges
 author: stevie
 path: /notes/stevie/05-17-2017/are-there-any-methods-to-distinguish-where-particulate-matter-in-the-air-comes-from.md